kennethchoe/SqlBatchProcess/README.md

             conn.Execute("insert into MyTable(id) values(@id)", new { id });
     }
 ```
-can take a lot longer than
+can take a lot longer than the below because the above issues 100 calls to the SQL Server, whereas the below issues only one call.

 ```c#
     private void InsertByBatch()
     {